 - What were the mistakes that you have committed in your current job and what did you learn from it?

-After the round got completed, HR team informed me that they will get back to me after some days and guess what, I got the offer!
+After the round got completed, the HR team informed me that they will get back to me after some days, and guess what, I got the offer!

 Last but not the least, I would like to list down some points which I personally experienced during this interview process: